TiarkRompf/lms-clean/doc/lms_code_walk.md

 The `def eval` is the evaluation support.

 To build a driver for your specific domain specific language, you might need to extend more frontend traits and more codegen traits.
-For example:
+For example, the following code snippet defines a codegen for the Cuda MPI library functions.

 ```scala
 abstract class DslDriverCMPI[A:Manifest, B:Manifest] extends DslDriverC[A,B] with MPIOps { q =>